jgfranco17/vulcanbox/README.md

 # VulcanBox

-VulcanBox is a powerful and user-friendly command-line interface (CLI) tool designed to help you manage your Github repositories efficiently.
+VulcanBox is a powerful and user-friendly command-line interface (CLI) tool designed to help you manage your test containers easily.

 ## Features

 With VulcanBox, you can...

+- Create Docker images
-- Create repositories: Create new GitHub repositories effortlessly.
+- Create Virtualbox VMs
-- List repositories: List all repositories of a specified GitHub user.
-- Clone repositories: Clone repositories to your local machine.
-- Manage collaborators: Add or remove collaborators from your repositories.
+- List available images and VMs

 ## Development Setup